OffchainLabs/arbitrum-classic/docs/Developer_Quickstart.md

     ``` bash
     brew install python3 node@8 docker docker-compose
     brew unlink node
-    brew link node@8
+    brew link --force --overwrite node@8
     brew cask install docker
+    open -a Docker
     ```

-    Open the installed docker app.
-The menu bar icon should appear and say `Docker Desktop is running`.
+    Once the Docker app appears in the menu bar, wait until the yellow light turns green (no need to log into Docker).
+Also check that node version 8 is installed correctly by running `node --version`.

 2. Change npm's default directory: